The Automatic Filter Analysis System of JOMESA:

 Thus the filter can be evaluated at any later time again.

-2: JOMESA is the only system which is capable of evaluation an exact circle area (red circle left).
+2: JOMESA evaluates an exact circle area (red circle left).

 Scanning the filtermembrane